OpenSource-DeltaTech-SW57/DiligenceTech-Platform/TUTORIAL.md

 ###### Patterns Theory

 1. `Aggregate / Entity / Value Object`: Class diagram's version of data
-2. `Strategy`: Encapsulation of main function's parameters for error handling, especially for constructors of aggregates
+2. `Command`: Parameters handler of the application's main functions, including the constructors of aggregates
+3. `Query`: Permitted query to obtain database's version of data
-3. `Resource`: Endpoint's version of data
+4. `Resource`: Endpoint's version of data

 ## 8.
 ###### Patterns Requirements